ahadb/modern-javascript/general-patterns/README.md

 }
 ```

-vi.
-All together now, we'll see more block scope patterns later on the function won't run, but it illustrates fundamental concepts
+2.6 All together now, we'll see more block scope patterns later on the function won't run, but it illustrates fundamental concepts
 ```javascript
 function tricky() {
 	{